globalforge/infix/README.md

 The above command generates java source code for all the FIX data dictionaries.
 The next step is to build the InFIX language recognizer and compile all the source code into a single library called infix-1.1.jar

-./gradlew distTar
+./gradlew build

-The above command will create a distribution archive called infix-1.1.tar.
-Unpack the tar or zip file and proceed to the next step.
+The above command will build, test and create distributions infix/build/distributions.
+Unpack the tar or zip file and proceed to "Test the App" if you want to test the sample application.

 ./gradlew eclipse